 Amino Acids in Sports Nutrition: Leucine, Isoleucine, Arginine and Glycine

-Amino acids power the sports nutrition category — from BCAA drinks to pre-workouts and recovery formulas.
+Amino acids are a key ingredient category in sports nutrition beverages — from BCAA drinks to pre-workouts and post-workout formulas.
 But each amino acid brings its own solubility, taste, and dosing challenges.
 Here is a formulator's guide to four of the most used.

 Leucine: The BCAA Anchor

-Leucine is the most studied branched-chain amino acid (BCAA) and the key trigger of muscle protein synthesis signaling.
-It anchors virtually every BCAA blend, typically in a 2:1:1 ratio with isoleucine and valine.
+Leucine is the most studied branched-chain amino acid (BCAA) and is the primary anchor of BCAA blends, typically in a 2:1:1 ratio with isoleucine and valine.

 • Typical dose: 2–3 g per serving in BCAA drinks.